 Why Live Streaming is Gaining Popularity

-There are plenty of statistics to demonstrate the success of live video.
-For example, fifty-five percent of enterprises are now using live video for their company or division-wide broadcasts.
-Relatedly, the video streaming market is predicted to be worth $30.6 billion in total by 2022.
+Relatedly, there are plenty of statistics that demonstrate the success of live video today.
+For example, over fifty-five percent of enterprises are now using live video for their company or division-wide broadcasts.
+Relatedly, experts predict that the video streaming market will be worth $30.6 billion in total by 2022.

 Overview: How Can I Broadcast Live Video on the Internet

-- An “encoder” designed to broadcast video over the internet, and if necessary for mixing and production
+- An “encoder” designed to stream live video over the internet and, if necessary, do mixing and production

 - An internet connection

 - An online video platform that supports live streaming

 You’ve probably used a video camera before.
 However, the other elements here can be complex.
 Let’s now look at each, in turn, to introduce you to the essential tools for live streaming.